alzheimeer/holbertonschool-csharp/0x06-csharp-classes/README.md

 *   What is a static class
 *   What is a static member
 *   What is encapsulation
+- RTA: ENCAPSULATION: Groups data and codes in a single class.
 *   What is polymorphism
+- RTA: Thanks to this property, different classes can be used interchangeably.
+Other concepts associated with polymorphism are OVERLOAD, OVERWRITING and HIDING.
+*   What is inherytance
+- RTA: Allows the creation of a new class from an existing one, from which everything is inherited and can be customized by adding or modifying inherited properties and methods.
+Classes created from existing classes are called DERIVED CLASSES.
 *   What is abstraction
 *   What does `toString` do and how to override it
 *   What is the difference between a class and a struct